graph_tool.centrality.closeness#

 If

-, the definition becomes\[c_i = \sum_j\frac{1}{d_{ij}},\]but now, in case there is no path between the two vertices, we take \(d_{ij} \to\infty\) such that \(1/d_{ij}=0\).
+harmonic == True, the definition becomes\[c_i = \sum_j\frac{1}{d_{ij}},\]but now, in case there is no path between the two vertices, we take \(d_{ij} \to\infty\) such that \(1/d_{ij}=0\).

 If

-, they are instead simply normalized by \(V-1\).The algorithm complexity of \(O(V(V + E))\) for unweighted graphs and \(O(V(V+E) \log V)\) for weighted graphs.
+norm == True, the values of \(c_i\) are normalized by \(n_i-1\) where \(n_i\) is the size of the (out-) component of \(i\).
+Ifharmonic == True, they are instead simply normalized by \(V-1\).The algorithm complexity of \(O(V(V + E))\) for unweighted graphs and \(O(V(V+E) \log V)\) for weighted graphs.
 If the option

-is specified, this drops to \(O(V + E)\) and \(O((V+E)\log V)\) respectively.If enabled during compilation, this algorithm runs in parallel.
+sourceis specified, this drops to \(O(V + E)\) and \(O((V+E)\log V)\) respectively.If enabled during compilation, this algorithm runs in parallel.

 References